c0nD/CreampuffBOT/README.md

 > [Python (>3.0)](https://www.python.org/downloads/) *Note: make sure to add it to PATH (Windows)*
 > Tesseract -- see below

+### Dependencies
+- Tesseract (see above)
+- To install the Python dependencies, run the following in your terminal from the root directory `./CreampuffBOT`
+> `pip3 install -r requirements.txt`

+### Building
+If you wish to examine the source code yourself and build it instead of downloading the released executable you can perform the following:
+- From the `src` folder: `pyinstaller --onefile gui.py`

 ## GPU / CUDA Info
 - This program is intended to be run on CUDA compatible GPUs.
 Because this program does a lot with image processing: having a GPU that can be properly taken